ericayhayes/georeferencingtutorial/georeferenceMaps.md

 5. Towards the bottom of the screen, click on the Choose File button under “Upload an image file.”
 Navigate to the NC_SC.jpg map that you downloaded to your computer and click Create.

-## Step 2: Explore the Map Warper Interface
+## Step 2: Explore the Map Warper interface

 1. You now have your map loaded into Map Warper.
 The interface is organized into the following tabs: